 Fàme (pronounced fa-may) Caffe blurs the line between those meals at a location that blurs the line between two portions of central Phoenix.
-The site is a small shopping center at Central and Highland, a quarter mile south of the Central / Camelback light rail station.
+The site is a small shopping center at Central and Highland, halfway between the Central/Camelback and Campbell/Central light rail stations.
 Fàme has a bike rack prominently placed near the front entrance.
 A linear patio provides outdoor seating, a dining room holds plenty of tables, and a counter facing a large window bridges the gap between the interior and exterior portions of the restaurant.

 The name “Fàme” derives from the word for hunger in Italian and Galician, the traditional language of northwestern Spain.
 As a quick read of the menu will make apparent, the Fàme Caffe is designed to satiate hunger via a menu of hearty breakfast entrees, sandwiches, and salads.
 The linkage to Spain and Italy is found in the menu’s light Mediterranean touches, which are blended with some French, Southwestern, and Mexican influences for a modern menu that works well with the casual order-at-the-counter service model employed at the restaurant.